-3. OutGoing Email - please do not use the server for mass mailings.
-Use your own ISP (Internet Service Provider) or better, use a service such as Constant Contact, YMLP, Vertical Response, etc. Then you have in place the very important compliance with CAN-SPAM act.
+4. OutGoing Email - do not use the server for mass mailings.
+Use your own ISP (Internet Service Provider) or better, use a service such as Constant Contact, YMLP, MailChimp, Vertical Response, etc. Then you have in place the very important compliance with CAN-SPAM act.
 Your subscribers should have an opportunity to opt out.

-4. Auto-Responders - please consider using it only in the event of urgent matters.
+5. Auto-Responders - Only in the event of urgent matters.
 Perhaps being away for a short period, not thanks we'll be back to you.

 For two very simple reasons